Consumer medicine information

 • you are allergic to any other medicines, foods, dyes or preservatives

-• have any other medical conditions, in particular kidney or liver disease or inflammatory bowel disorders, or if you have suffered from hearing loss
+• have any other medical conditions, in particular kidney or liver disease or inflammatory bowel disorders, or if you have suffered from hearing problems

 • take any medicines for any other condition.